 Alan Spearman / AP

-Al Williams, left, and Calvin Jackson remove tombstones that came from the Memphis National Cemetery from the Midtown back yard of Jason Blackburn in Memphis, May 22.
-No one knows how they came to be in Blackburn's backyard used as stepping stones, but after he discovered them buried there by years of leaf debris, Blackburn contacted the cemetery and had them returned.
+Al Williams, left, and Calvin Jackson remove tombstones that came from the Memphis National Cemetery from the Midtown back yard of Jason Blackburn in Memphis on Tuesday, May 22, 2012.

 More content from msnbc.com and NBC News: